 What Does OTOA PTT Offer?

-A clear approach towards a more liberating, physically connected, and moment-to-moment life on stage
+*A clear approach for a more liberating, physically connected, and moment-to-moment life on stage

 *Tools for crafting visually engaging storytelling

 *A method for a more confident stage presence

 *A useful vocabulary between performer and director

 OTOA PTT Addresses Performance Obstacles, Such as:

 OTOA can be used in its pure form or incorporated to work in tandem with other performance-based methods or public speaking systems.